-The capital of love — and college football — will be at Iowa State this Saturday
+Iowa State, amid all the talk about love in football, becomes a love epicenter

 Love can alter scoreboards, after all.

-“I think for us, it’s unique,” Campbell said, “because, you know, there are other teams, our conference, and out there, they can play their ‘C’ game, and they’ve got some human ‘erasers’ … and their human ‘erasers’ take over at some point in the game, and they win the football game.
+“I think for us, it’s unique,” Campbell said, “because, you know, there are other teams, our conference, and out there, they can play their C game, and they’ve got some human erasers … and their human erasers take over at some point in the game, and they win the football game.
 At Iowa State, we can’t do that.
 We literally have to play to a recipe of success, and we have to find that recipe week in and week out, and sometimes it may change within the game, but we’ve got to find it and use it to win each game.”

-They’ve mastered enough recipes to gift some unprecedented excitement to their faithful sufferers such as Jay Chapman and Karen Heldt-Chapman, who met in the Iowa State band in the late 1980s as a trumpeter and drum major (Jay) and a clarinetist (Karen).
+The Cyclones have mastered enough recipes to gift some unprecedented excitement to faithful sufferers such as Jay Chapman and Karen Heldt-Chapman, who met in the Iowa State band in the late 1980s as a trumpeter and drum major (Jay) and a clarinetist (Karen).

-Given their season tickets to five Cyclone sports, their various fan-club memberships, their multifamily tailgating family — they even had a practice tailgate this year — no one could top Jay as a guide through the Cyclone psyche.
-He knows intricately the Cyclone fans’ hard-earned sense of impending doom, or the various subgroups of Iowa Hawkeye fans, including “Tavern Hawks” who follow Iowa only via TVs in taverns.
+Given their season tickets to five Cyclones sports, their various fan-club memberships, their multifamily tailgating family — they even had a practice tailgate this year — no one could top Jay as a guide through the Cyclones psyche.
+He knows intricately the Cyclones fans’ hard-earned sense of impending doom or the various subgroups of Iowa Hawkeyes fans, including “Tavern Hawks” who follow Iowa only via TVs in taverns.

 “So it’s funny,” he said of the Oklahoma-Texas saga, “that it happens as we have undoubtedly the most anticipated season that we’ve ever had.
 Yeah, it happens at the same time.
 I would say that I’ve heard that there is concern for the long haul, for us, for the Big 12, but it’s still a little bit more outweighed by the anticipation of the season.
-Because nothing’s gonna happen — it seems very unlikely that things will fall apart this season.”
+Because nothing’s going to happen — it seems very unlikely that things will fall apart this season.”

 So: “We understand that for us, as fans, all we can do is come to every single game, support the team in any way we can, pack the Jack, fill the stadium, make it a hard place for other teams to play, win every game at home, have the football team be successful, and we’ve done all we can really do.”